-The HL7 component ships with a HL7 data format that can be used to format between String and HL7 model objects.
+The HL7 component ships with a HL7 data format that can be used to marshal or unmarshal HL7 model objects.

-- marshal = from Message to byte stream (can be used when returning as response using the HL7 MLLP codec)
+marshal = from Message to byte stream (can be used when responding using the HL7 MLLP codec)

 To use the data format, simply instantiate an instance and invoke the marshal or unmarshal operation in the route builder:

 In the sample above, the HL7 is marshalled from a HAPI Message object to a byte stream and put on a JMS queue.

 Here we unmarshal the byte stream into a HAPI Message object that is passed to our patient lookup service.

 As of HAPI 2.0 (used by Camel 2.11), the HL7v2 model classes are fully serializable.
 So you can put HL7v2 messages directly into a JMS queue (i.e. without calling

 marshal() and read them again directly from the queue (i.e. without calling

 unmarshal does not automatically fix segment separators anymore by converting